-TOE SFRs TOE SFR compliance rationale ined by the TOE.
-User session PS formulas are provided in FIA_USB.1 and n the TSS for FIA_USB.1.
-EWS users The EWS authentication works very similarly to the Control Panel authentication.
+TOE SFRs TOE SFR compliance rationale and maintained by the TOE.
+User session PS formulas are provided in FIA_USB.1 and described in the TSS for FIA_USB.1.
+EWS users The EWS a uthentication works very similarly to the Control Panel authentication.
 For Internal Authentication (i.e., the Local Device Sign In method), only one account exists in the evaluated configuration: Device Administrator.
 This account is a built-in account and is permanently assigned the Device Administrator PS which makes its role U.ADMIN.
 It contains a user identifier known as the Display name and a password known as the Device Administrator Password.
 The Device Administrator Password's composition requirements are defined in FIA_PMG_EXT.1.
-For each External Authentication method (i.e., LDAP Sign In and Windows Sign In), the use identifiers and passwords are stored on and verified by the External Authentication server.
+For each External Authentication method (i.e., LDAP Sign In and Windows Sign In), the user identifiers and passwords are stored on and verified by the External Authentication server.
 Also, the network group memberships are stored on the External Authentication server.
 Because these security attributes are not stored on and maintained by the TOE, they are not listed in FIA_ATD.1.
-REST users 1 For the RES ST interface, this interface is an administrator-only interface used to manage the Psec.
-For Internal Authentication, the REST interface supports the Local Device Sign In method which requires the administrator to authenticate using the Device Administrator account.
-The Display name is used as the identifier and password is used as the authenticator.
-Both are maintained internally by the TOE.
-For External Authentication, the REST interface supports the Windows Sign In method which requires the user to be associated with the Device Administrator permission set.
-AA The evaluator shall check to ensure that the TSS contains a description of a security attributes that the TOE uses to implement the SFR, which is consist with the definition of the SFR.
+REST users For the RES TOE over I ST interface, this interface is an administrator-only interface used to manage the Psec. which requ Display nar maintained the Window Authentication, the REST interface supports the Local Device Sign In method ires the administrator to authenticate using the Device Administrator account.
+The ne is used as the identifier and password is used as the authenticator.
+Both are internally by the TOE.
+For External Authentication, the REST interface supports vs Sign In method which requires the user to be associated with the Device tor permission set.
+AA The evaluator shall check to ensure that the TSS contains a description of the user security attributes that the TOE uses to implement the SFR, which is consistent with the definition of the SFR.
 Resp See the Summary section above.
-FIA_PMG_EXT Objective(s): O.USER_I&A (Password management) Summary: The TOE manages the following password.
-Device Administrator Password This value is composed of any combination of upper and lower case letters, numbers, and special characters specified in FIA_PMG_EXT.1.
+FIA_PMG_EXT Objective ( s): O.USER_I&A .1 (Password management) Summary: The TOE manages the following password.
+Device Administrator Password This value is composed of any combination of upper and lower case letters, numbers, and the special characters specified in FIA_PMG_EXT.1.
 Its length is configurable by the administrator and can be set to have a minimum of 15 or more characters.
 For more information on the TOE's password length management capabilities, see the TSS for FMT_MTD.1.
-The Device Administrator Password is used by the Control Panel, EWS, and REST interfal and is managed through the EWS.
+The Device Administrator Password is used by the Control Panel, EWS, and REST interfaces, and can be managed through the EWS.